-Don’t use with: There are no known ingredients that negatively interfere with macadamia oil, but new treatments should always be patched tested for allergic reactions before applying to the entire scalp.
+Don’t use with: There are no known ingredients that negatively interfere with macadamia oil, but new treatments should always be patch tested for allergic reactions before applying to the entire scalp.

 Benefits of Macadamia Oil for Hair

-- Aids in restoring damaged hair: Dr. Gullette shares that macadamia oil has "magnesium, calcium, iron, sodium, phosphorus and copper."
-All of these, plus the presence of fatty acids, gives the hair shine and strength, two things needed by damaged hair.
+- Aids in restoring damaged hair: Gullette shares that macadamia oil has "magnesium, calcium, iron, sodium, phosphorus and copper."
+All of these, plus the presence of fatty acids are claimed to give hair shine and strength, two things needed by damaged hair.

 Hair Type Considerations

 Our experts agree that macadamia oil is safe for all hair types, with dry and damaged hair reaping the most benefits.
-Dry, damaged hair follicles can be treated, but it is equally important to treat the scalp so that new growth is possible.
+Dry, damaged hair follicles can be treated, but it is equally important to treat the scalp so that new growth may be possible.
 Macadamia oil's oleic acid content controls oil production and promotes skin regeneration, improving the health of the scalp.
-Dr. Engelman specified that a "healthy scalp helps produce healthy follicles and therefore healthy strands."
-Dr. Gullette adds that "curly, coily, and wavy hair textures love this oil because of the moisture and shine properties."
+Engelman specifies that a "healthy scalp helps produce healthy follicles and therefore healthy strands."
+Gullette adds that "curly, coily, and wavy hair textures love this oil because of the moisture and shine properties."